Traffecta - Break Balancing

 Now, when Music 1 is providing the network's music scheduling and when the affiliate stations are using Traffecta to schedule their local advertising, the need for non-productive fillers is eliminated.
 We call it Break Balancing; whereby each station in a network will fill a break to match the length the same break has on the station with the highest volume of spots.
 That way each break during simulcast sections of programming will be of the same length but filling will be done based on the demand of the busiest station.
 Each local spot break fluctuates with the spot-load of the Master station.
 Here's how it works:

-If you'd like to know more about this exotic function, talk with Steve or Neil at the M1 offices.
+If you'd like to know more about this exotic function, talk with Steve or Neil at the Music 1 offices.